-The following nominees are proposed by the Board to stand for election at the 2012 Annual Meeting of Shareholders to serve as Directors until the 2013 Annual Meeting and the election of their successors.
-All of the nominees are current Directors and were elected by the Company's shareholders, except for Mr. Malloy and Mr. Russell who were appointed to the Board during 2011.
-Mr. Malloy was recommended to the Board by a non-management Director, and Mr. Russell was recommended to the Board by a third party search firm.
-The following biographies provide information on the principal occupation of each of the Director nominees and the skills and qualifications considered by the Board for their membership:
+The following nominees are proposed by the Board to stand for election at the 2013 Annual Meeting of Shareholders and to serve as Directors until the 2014 Annual Meeting and until their successors have been elected and qualified.
+All of the nominees are current Directors and were elected by the Company's shareholders, except for Mr. Nord and Mr. Cardoso who were appointed to the Board in 2013.
+Mr. Cardoso was recommended to the Board by the Chairman of the Board, Mr. Powers.
+Mr. Daniel S. Van Riper, who has served on the Board of Directors since 2003, will be retiring from the Board at the end of his term and is not standing for re-election.
+In the event that any of the nominees for Director should become unavailable, it is intended that the shares represented by the proxies will be voted for any substitutes nominated by the Board of Directors, unless the number of Directors constituting the full Board is reduced.
+The following biographies provide information on the principal occupation of each of the Director nominees: